 Rotaviruses are non-enveloped viruses of the family Reoviridae and a major cause of severe dehydrating diarrhea both in developed and developing countries.
 The infection caused by these agents is common in both tropical and temperate climatic areas and shows distinct seasonality.

-Rotaviruses are thought to cause more than 800 thousand deaths annually in children aged less than 5 years in developing countries, and are responsible for over 500 thousand visits to a medical practitioner annually in the United States alone.
-Therefore a major emphasis has been put on the development of a safe and effective vaccine for use in early infancy.
+Rotaviruses are thought to cause more than 800,000 deaths annually in children aged less than 5 years in developing countries.
+Additionally, these viruses are responsible for over 500,000 visits to a medical practitioner annually in the United States alone.
+Therefore, a major emphasis has been put on the development of a safe and effective vaccine for use in early infancy.

 One of the major challenges in epidemiological studies is the rapid evolution of rotaviruses via different mechanisms.
-Interspecies transmission plays a crucial role in the diversity of rotaviruses, and the ability of rotaviruses to exchange genetic material between human and animal viruses during co-infections results in the generation of novel viruses.
+Interspecies transmission plays a crucial role in the diversity of rotaviruses.
+To this end, the ability of rotaviruses to exchange genetic material between human and animal viruses during co-infection results in the generation of novel viruses.

-By using various surveillance and diagnostic methods and techniques, the estimations state that rotavirus infections cause around half of all gastroenteritides in children less than five years of age.
-Furthermore, although there has been a downward trend in the number of bacterial and parasitic gastroenteritides, viral ones (particularly those caused by rotavirus) have remained stable.
+By using various surveillance and diagnostic methods and techniques, the estimations state that rotavirus infections cause around half of all gastroenteritis in children less than five years of age.
+Furthermore, although there has been a downward trend in the number of bacterial and parasitic gastroenteritis, viral infections, particularly those caused by rotavirus, have remained stable.

 Rotavirus B is notable for causing major epidemics of severe diarrhea affecting thousands of people in China, primarily as a result of sewage contamination of drinking water.
-Infections due to endemic CAL-1 strain of rotavirus B occurred in 1998 in Kolkata, the capital of India's West Bengal state.
+Infections due to the endemic CAL-1 strain of rotavirus B occurred in 1998 in Kolkata, which is the capital of India's West Bengal state.

 Group C rotaviruses were first recognized as a causative agent of gastroenteritis in animals.
-The outbreaks have occurred in Japan and England, but since then they have been occasionally detected in sporadic cases of diarrhea in the United States, South Africa and other countries, confirming its role as an emerging pathogen.
+Outbreaks of these rotaviruses have occurred in Japan and England.
+Since these outbreaks have occurred, group C rotaviruses have been occasionally detected in sporadic cases of diarrhea in the United States, South Africa, and other countries, confirming its role as an emerging pathogen.